Skip to content

 Best Time to Visit

-Koh Libong sits on the Gulf of Thailand coast, meaning its wet season runs from October through December when monsoon rains can be heavy and seas rougher.
-January through September offers the most reliable weather, with March through May being hottest but also calmest for boat trips and dugong spotting.
+Koh Libong sits on the Andaman Sea coast.
+The wet season runs May through October when monsoon rains can be heavy and seas rougher.
+November through April offers the most reliable weather, with January and February being the most comfortable months for boat trips and dugong spotting.
 The dry season months provide better visibility both above and below water, crucial for wildlife watching activities.

 Insider Tip: Local fishermen say dugong sightings are most common during incoming tides in early morning or late afternoon when they come closer to shore to feed.
 Book your boat trip accordingly rather than midday tours.